Orbifold generic semi-positivity: an application to families of canonically polarized manifolds: The cotangent sheaf of an orbifold pair

-Such `orbifold' pairs are usually simply called `pairs' in the LMMP, which considers only the canonical bundle $K_X+\Delta$.
-These `orbifold pairs' in \cite{Ca04} were introduced in order to `virtually' eliminate in codimension one the multiple fibres of fibrations by a `virtual ramified cover' of the actual base, ramifying over each divisor on the base to an order equal to the `multiplicity' of the fibre over the generic point of the said divisor.
+Such orbifold pairs are usually simply called \emph{pairs} in the LMMP, which considers only the canonical bundle $K_X+\Delta$.
+The motivation for introducing the orbifold pairs in \cite{Ca04} is to encode the multiple fibers of algebraic fibrations in an orbifold divisor on the base, which amounts to perform a virtual ramified cover of the actual base, with ramification orders equal to the multiplicities of the fibres over the generic point of the components of the orbifold divisor.
+Base-changing the given fibration y this virtual cover then eliminates the multiple fibres in codimension $1$.

-This point of view permits to introduce a geometry on such `orbifold pairs', linked to the the classical theory of orbifolds when the `multiplicities' are integral, by writing $\delta_j= 1-\frac{1}{m_j}$, where the coefficients $m_j\geq 1$ are rational numbers, or $+\infty$: $\Delta$ then appears as the ramification divisor of some virtual ramified cover of $X$ branching along $D_j$ with `multiplicity' $m_j$.
+This construction permits to introduce a geometry on the orbifold pairs, related to, but different from, the classical theory of orbifolds.
+Indeed, in the classical situation we have $\delta_j= 1-\frac{1}{m_j}$, where the coefficients $m_j\geq 1$ are integers, or $+\infty$, hence $\Delta$ then appears as the ramification divisor of some virtual ramified cover of $X$ branching along $D_j$ with multiplicity $m_j$.
+For general rational multiplicities, this construction needs a small adaptation.

-These orbifold pairs $(X, \Delta)$ interpolate between the \emph{compact case} where, for all $j$, $m_j=1$ and the \emph{logarithmic case}, where $m_j= \infty$, respectively.
-In both (smooth) cases, the notions of tangent bundle, cotangent bundle and more generally, of a holomorphic tensor are classically defined.
+The orbifold pairs $(X, \Delta)$ interpolate between the \emph{compact case} where, for all $j$, $m_j=1$ and the \emph{logarithmic case}, where these are all: $m_j= \infty$, respectively.
+In both (smooth) cases, we have the notions of tangent bundle, cotangent bundle and more generally, of holomorphic tensors.

 Our first aim here is to introduce these notions for an arbitrary orbifold pair $(X, \Delta)$.
-In contrast to the above two cases however, the corresponding object does not live on $X$ but only on some ramified cover of $X$ as a coherent sheaf of $\cO_X$-modules at least\footnote{Although this object might probably be defined intrinsically as a `Log-structure' on $X$ itself, proving our main result seems to require the consideration of such covers.}.
+In contrast to the above two cases however, the corresponding object does not live on $X$ but only on some ramified cover of $X$ as a coherent sheaf of $\cO_X$-modules at least\footnote{Although this object might possibly be defined intrinsically as on $X$ itself by introducing more general structure sheaves, proving our main result requires the consideration of such covers in order to use only the usual structure sheaf $\cO_X$.}.
 We shall introduce these objects first locally in coordinates, and then globalize them on some (non-canonically defined) ramified cover.